mlayek21/Collision-Free-Trajectory-planning-3dof-Robotmanipulator/README.md

 - Implementation: Code or build the algorithm or method in a suitable programming language or software environment.
 - Testing: Evaluate the performance of the algorithm or method in simulation or real-world conditions, and make any necessary adjustments or improvements.
 - Deployment: Implement the algorithm or method in the manipulator's control system, and test it in real-world conditions to ensure that it is working correctly and efficiently.

+## Mathematically
+### Cspace:
+C-space, or configuration space, is a mathematical representation of the possible configurations or positions that a robot manipulator can assume.
+It is a high-dimensional space that represents the joint angles or positions of the manipulator's links, and it can be used to analyze the reachability, singularities, and constraints of the manipulator.

+To understand the C-space of a robot manipulator, we can start by considering the kinematic model of the manipulator.
+This model defines the relationship between the joint angles and the position and orientation of the manipulator's end effector (the point at which it can apply forces or perform tasks).

+For example, consider a simple 2DOF (degree of freedom) manipulator with two links and two revolute joints.
+The kinematic model of this manipulator can be represented by a set of forward kinematic equations, which define the position and orientation of the end effector in terms of the joint angles:

+$$x = l_1cos(q1) + l_2cos(\theta_1 + \theta_2)$$
+$$y = l_1sin(q1) + l_2sin(\theta_1 + \theta_2)$$

+Where x and y are the coordinates of the end effector, l1 and l2 are the lengths of the links, and q1 and q2 are the joint angles.

+The C-space of this manipulator can be represented as a two-dimensional surface in x-y space, with the joint angles q1 and q2 as the coordinates.
+Each point on this surface corresponds to a unique configuration or position of the manipulator.

+In practice, the C-space of a manipulator can be much more complex, with more dimensions and more complex kinematic models.
+However, the basic concept of using the joint angles as coordinates to represent the manipulator's possible configurations remains the same.

+C-space analysis can be used to study the properties and limitations of a manipulator, such as its reachability, singularities, and collision avoidance